jiyate/geostar_install/README.md

 * If you want to repeat certain step, delete the corresponding file in the ./make folder first
 * type will run make geostar, so you have to type make test yourself
 * Since the tar files are very huge...
 I could not even put them into the git FLS (if I don't pay a penny), I put them in my google drive and access it via a public link using wget.
 Hope there is nothing wrong with it.
+* If you want to reinstall certain libraries, remove the correponding file in the make folder and type make library_you_wanna_reinstall

 ### !!!!!Step13 will fail and please do the following!!!!!